guardian/dotcom-rendering/docs/architecture/011-capi-elements-as-components.md

 Some elements contain data which is unsuitable for direct rendering, these should be transformed outside of dotcom rendering.
 Their `_type` field should be set and should read `dotcom.element.`.

-The transformed element should contain all of the `Props` required by the Components which render than element.
-It should not dictate html to be rendered into the page except where unavoidable.
-An element might need to directly set html if it contains text with markup.
+The transformed element should contain all of the `Props` required by the Components which render the element.
+It should not dictate HTML to be rendered into the page except where unavoidable.
+An element might need to directly set HTML if it contains text with markup.
 For instance, bold, italics and inline text in a `textBlockElement`.

 ### Functionality